hl7ch/cda-fhir-maps/README.md

    * Medication Dispense document: cdatofhir_dispense.http, fhirtocda_dispense.http
    * Medication Prescription document: cdatofhir_prescription.http, fhirtocda_prescription.http
 * Choose @host = http://localhost:8080/r4
-* Add the maps to matchbox.
-For **eMedication documents** you need an additional map, which is added to the matchbox in Step 4 (do Step 1-4).
 * Transform your document of the choosen exchange format (Examples shown in Step 5).